datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
-Finally, we can use the .parse() method of our workbook to turn each sheet into a dataframe.
+We'll use the .parse() method of our workbook to convert each sheet into a dataframe.
+We provide a sheet name in quotations to the .parse() method, and - as always - store the results in a variable.
+Here, we provide the sheet name 'Roles' to the .parse() method, and store the resulting dataframe into a varibale called df_roles.
+Notice how we do something similar for the 'Departments' tab.

 ---